 Owing to the huge amount of data stored in web applications and an increase in the number of transactions on the web, proper Security Testing of Web Applications is becoming very important day-by-day.

-In this article, we will learn in detail about the key terms used in Website Security Testing and it’s testing approach.
+In this tutorial, we will do a detailed study about the meaning, tools and key terms used in Website Security Testing along with its testing approach.

 What You Will Learn:

 - Some Key Terms Used in Security Testing